 Accessibility statement for Livewell Southend

-This website is run by Southend-on-Sea Borough Council, using content added by the community of Southend.
+This website is run by Southend-on-Sea City Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software